 In your sales process, the flow and expected results should follow a consistent pattern.

-A sales process aims to enhance the ability to meet clear goals (Example – drive revenue growth, achieve process efficiencies, and more).
+A sales process aims to enhance the ability to meet clear goals (for Example – drive revenue growth, achieve process efficiencies, and more).

 Easy to calculate